-In string database, the biological process, molecular function, and cellular ingredients were analyzed with the GO enrichment analysis method.
+In string database, the biological process, molecular function, and cellular incredients were analyzed with the GO enrichment analysis method.
 These compounds were associated with 707 biological processes (1135 frequencies).
-Figure 1 A showed 25 biological processes (e.g., regulation of biological quality, response to oxygencontaining compound, and chemical synaptic transmission).
-These processes' occurrence frequencies were $\geq$ 5.
-Figure 1 B indicates 137 relevant molecular functions (191 frequencies).
-Ten main molecular functions were given, because their occurrence frequencies were $\geq$ 3.
-These functions included drug binding, g proteincoupled receptor binding, neurotransmitter receptor activity, and signaling receptor binding.
-The relative cellular ingredients were shown in figure 1 C. One hundred cellular ingredients with 170 frequencies were analyzed.
+Figure 1 a showed 25 biological processes (e.g., regulation of biological quality, response to oxygencompound, containing and chemical synaptic transmission).
+These processes' occurrence frequencies were \geq 5.
+Figure 1 b gave 137 relevant molecular functions (191 frequencies).
+Ten main molecular given, functions were because their occurrence frequencies were \geq 3.
+These functions included drug binding, G proteincoupled receptor binding, neurotransmitter receptor activity, and signaling receptor binding.
+The relative cellular ingredients were shown in figure 1 c.
+One hundred cellular ingredients with 170 frequencies were analyzed.
 Among them, sixteen were important, e.g., neuron projection, integral ingredients of plasma membrane, and plasma membrane.
 Their occurrence frequencies were more than three.